MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 Swarming features are available in Dynamics 365 Customer Service workspace, Customer Service Hub, and custom apps.

-To use customer service swarming, you must have a Dynamics 365 Customer Service Enterprise license.
+To use customer support swarming, you must have a Dynamics 365 Customer Service Enterprise license.

 ## Overview of the customer support swarming page